 3. If you have health insurance, you should submit it to all medical providers for treatment related to your accident.

-The law governing personal injury cases in South Carolina can be nuanced and complex.
-While you might not need a lawyer to represent you, I encourage you to at least receive a free consultation and request free copies of my books so that you know your rights.
-For answers to your questions, call me today at 803-790-2800 or you can start a live chat to get in touch with our team 24/7.
+The law governing personal injury cases in South Carolina can appear simple on its face, but once you introduce insurance carriers, legal standards, and elements of proof, it can become quite complex.
+While you might not need a lawyer to represent you, at least consider a free consultation and request free copies of my books so that you know your rights.
+To get answers to your questions, call me today at 803-790-2800 or you start a live chat to get in touch with our team 24/7.